Last Updated on 21/06/2025

 a.
 Search Engine Optimization

-It involves the optimization of website content to rank higher in search engines like Google, thereby driving organic traffic.
+It involves optimizing website content to rank higher in search engines, such as Google, thereby driving organic traffic.

 b.
 Pay-Per-Click Advertising